Table Of Contents

 To change the font select a font name, style and size.

 Note that editors like the Graph Titles And Labels editor has multiple text wells, one below each title text field (for the main, x-axis title and y-axis title) and also one that specifies the label fonts.

 This section applies to the Mac only.

-To affect a change in a font first select the graphic and then bring forward the font panel (command-t) and change the font.
+To effect a change in a font first select the graphic and then bring forward the font panel (command-t) and change the font.
 If a graphic does not have a font then no action is performed.
 If the graphic is a Label then the font for the entire label is changed.
 If the graphic is a Data Graphic then the font change is usually associated with a Point Tag label font.
 If the graphic is part of a Network then the font change applies to the node label.

 If the graphic is a Graph then the font changed depends on the component of the graph hit.
 For a graph there are three component hit types: